Latrobe School District

-Latrobe School District is a school district located in Shingle Springs, California, U.S. the district educates about 200 students in Kindergarten to eighth grade in two schools.
+Latrobe School District is a school district located in El Dorado County, California, US.
+The district has a Shingle Springs post office address, while none of the Shingle Springs census-designated place is in the district boundaries.
+The district covers portions of El Dorado Hills CDP.
+The district educates about 200 students in Kindergarten to eighth grade in two schools.

-Latrobe Elementary School
+Schools

-Latrobe Elementary School is a part of the Latrobe School District.
-It was founded in 1864 by large landowner James Miller.
+Latrobe Elementary School was founded in 1864 by large landowner James Miller.
 The elementary school is located in Shingle Springs, California approximately 0.5 miles (0.8 kilometers) east north east of Miller's Hill Middle School and 8.15 miles (13.12 kilometers) north east of Ponderosa High School.
-Both can be schools found in the Latrobe School District.
 The school has grades kindergarten through third and a mid-sized cafeteria.